 This page describes the ways you can execute a robotic process.

-To extend automation, robotic processes can be triggered to execute automatically in multiple ways.
+To extend automation, robotic processes can be triggered automatically when scheduled or integrated within a process.
 The method you use to execute a robotic process depends on its purpose and context.
 Choose one of the following options that describes your use case:

 Click the action to select it, then click the list icon to associate a method or module.

 Enter the ID of the robotic process to execute.

 You can find the robotic process ID by going to the configuration page.
 The ID is a read-only value generated when you create the robotic process and can't be changed.

 You can manually execute a robotic process within the Appian RPA Console.
 Open the robotic process's configuration and click the Execute icon.
 The Execute robotic process page appears:

 Before clicking on the Execute button , you must fill in all required fields, defined on the Robot configuration menu.

 If the robot has any restrictions to keep it from executing (new executions disabled, maximum number of simultaneous executions, etc.), a warning message will appear.

 The top of the Execution options window contains the required input, such as instructions.
 For example, in the picture above, the input of the process is a ZIP file containing the PDF files to process.